 Keeping children safe: Your right to ask is published by the Home Office.

-National children’s charities offering advice about the grooming of children and young people include: Parents Protect, Childline, NSPCC, ThinkUKnow and Kidsmart.
+National children’s charities offering advice about the grooming of children and young people include: Parents Protect, Childline, NSPCC and ThinkUKnow.